Nukesor/sticker-finder/README.md

     tag_random - Get a random sticker for tagging.
 Thanks for doing this :)! random_set - The bot sends you a random sticker set. skip - Skip the current sticker
-    vote_ban - Vote to ban the sticker set of the last sticker in the chat. cancel - Cancel all current actions.
+    report - Report something regarding the sticker set of the last sticker in the chat. cancel - Cancel all current actions.
     english - Only english sticker sets and tags international - Get sticker sets from all all languages.